 All 3 steps require a simple 30-minute time commitment only, which was manageable for me because I have to log in long hours at work.
 I quickly did a cost comparison of purchasing the e-book as compared to going to a physical therapist, and I knew I was saving hundreds of dollars – who can resist a good bargain?
 The H.E.M. program was also extremely accessible for me because they convey the three steps on an e-book as well as through a series of videos – that are immediately available to you on its online portal.
 I was delighted that as soon as I completed the transaction of purchasing it, I was given access to its resources right away (the online access does not expire, by the way) so I could share it with other soccer buddies, if need be.
 I was reminded that they have a hassle-free refund policy as well but oh, that refund was not necessary!

-Prior to undergoing the treatment, my ankles were weak, stiff and unstable, but over the course of the easy to follow three step H.E.M. process, I was able to remove residual scar tissue and swelling as well as regain my range of motion in my ankle.
+Prior to undergoing the treatment, my ankles were weak, stiff and unstable, but after finding out how to treat a sprained ankle via the three step H.E.M. process, I was able to remove residual scar tissue and swelling as well as regain my range of motion in my ankle.
 And, all this with one week to spare before my fateful trip to Asia!
 Immediately after recovering, I booked a six-hour trekking expedition up a mountain in Nepal, eager to test out my new and improved ankle.